AdriaBelinchon/The-Goonies/README.md

 Use the the E key to punch.

 Use the f1 key to see the hitboxes with the sprite, if you press it again it will see only the hitboxes and if you press it a third time it will be normal.

+Use f2 to win Automatically.

+Use f3 to lose Automatically.

+Use f3 to enter godmode.

 #### Our profiles